-P-Advanced Placement (AP) Seminar Course #317
+P-Advanced Placement (AP) Seminar Course #3174

 Level: 10-12

 Length: Year (10 credits)

-Prerequisite: Taken at least one AP course in n 9 th or 10 th grade
+Prerequisite: Taken at least one AP cour grade concurrently (recom

-Concurrently (recommended)

 Graduation: Elective Credit

-College Prep: History (g) requirement
+College Prep: Elective (g) requirement

-College Prep: History (g) requirement This is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world conversations that explore the complexities of academic and real-world topics and issues through analysis of divergent perspectives.
+This is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues through analysis of divergent perspectives.
 The course utilizes an inquiry framework to include: reading and analyzing articles, research studies, foundational/literary/philosophical texts, listening and viewing speeches/broadcasts/personal accounts, and experiencing artistic works/performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in written essays, and design and deliver oral/visual presentations.

-P-Advanced Pla cement (AP) Research Course #0066
+P-Advanced Placement (AP) Research Course #0066

 Level: 12

 Length: Year (10 credits)

-Prerequisite: Students have successfully c completed the AP
+Prerequisite: Students have successfully completed the AP

-Seminar course
+- Seminar course

 Graduation: Elective Credit

 College Prep: Elective (g) requirement

+AP Research the e second course in the AP Can stone experience allows

 AP Research, the second course in the AP Capstone experience, allows students to deeply explore an academic topic, problem, issue, or idea of individual interest.
 Students design, plan and implement a yearlong investigation to address a research question.
 Through this inquiry, they further the skills they acquired in the AP Seminar course by learning research methodology, employing ethical research practices, and accessing, analyzing, and synthesizing information.
 Students reflect on their skill development, document their processes and curate the artifacts of their scholarly works through a process and reflection portfolio.
-The course culminates in an academic paper of 4,000-5,000 words (accompanied by a performance, exhibit or product where applicable) and a presentation with an oral defense and, ultimately, into adulthood through better understanding of the value of education, specifics of high school, academic/college and career options and information, cost of living as regards to financial independence, steps of maturation, over-coming obstacles, time-management, self-motivation, and SMART goal setting.
+The course culminates in an academic paper of 4,000-5,000 words (accompanied by a performance, exhibit or product where applicable) and a presentation with an oral defense

 Foundations for Success I Course #7457

 Level: 9-10

 Length: Semester (5 units)

 Prerequisite: None

 Graduation: Elective Credit

+This a torrest de la companya de la companya de la della and a state of the and that when a state of the
-This course is designed to support a successful transition into high school

-and, ultimately, ir nto adulthood through better und erstanding of the value of

-education specifics of high school academic/college and career options
+This course is designed to support a successful transition into high school and, ultimately, into adulthood through better understanding of the value of education, specifics of high school, academic/college and career options and information, cost of living as regards to financial independence, steps of maturation, over-coming obstacles, time-management, self-motivation, and SMART goal setting.